Skip to main content

 The Big Discovery

-Scientists have proven that you can feel better after just one focused mental health session.
+Scientists have proven that you can feel better after just one focused online therapy session.
 You don't always need months of therapy.
-Sometimes 10-15 minutes of the right help creates real change.
-Single-session intervention is also referred to as single-session therapy.
+Sometimes 30 minutes of the right help creates real change.

 How It Works: Three Simple Ideas